-Emergency Departments are often the primary source of healthcare for marginalized patients with substance use disorders.1 As such, we have unique opportunities to intervene and initiate change.
-While many acronyms and screening tools exist to identify substance use disorders, I have yet to find one that helps cover high yield items to be discussed with patients prior to discharge.2 In response, I created a clever, easy to remember tool based on case management practices that I use on every shift to ensure my patients with addictions have been fully cared for.3 My goal is that this will help in your practice as well.
+Emergency Departments are often the primary source of healthcare for marginalized patients with substance use disorders and precarious housing1.
+As such, we have unique opportunities to intervene and initiate change.
+While many screening tools exist to identify substance use disorders, the novel H.O.U.S.E. mnemonic is the first to cover high yield items to be discussed with patients prior to discharge2.
+It can be used as an easy to remember tool to ensure that patients with complex social needs have been fully cared for and connections have been made to appropriate local resources.

 - 1.Hawk K, D’Onofrio G. Emergency department screening and interventions for substance use disorders.
 Addict Sci Clin Pract.
 Published online August 6, 2018. doi:10.1186/s13722-018-0117-1

 - 2.Pottie K, Kendall CE, Aubry T, Magwood O, Andermann A, Salvalaggio G. Clinical guideline for homeless and vulnerably housed people, and people with lived homelessness experience.
 CMAJ.
 2020;192(10):240. https://doi.org/10.1503/cmaj.190777

 - 3.Mathies N, Saad A, Magwood O, Lee A, Tugwell P. The Fifth Vital Sign: ‘H.O.U.S.E,’ a practical medical mnemonic that puts ‘housing-first’ and includes social determinants of health for current and post-COVID-19 Emergency and Primary Health Care.
 Cochrane Equity Methods.
 Published online January 26, 2021.